- ABOUT US

-This got me thinking that God doesn’t want us to settle for less than His calling for and upon our lives, no matter how young or old we may be.
+What I see is that God doesn’t want us to settle for less than His calling, no matter how young or old we may be.

 Jesus said it like this, “If anyone wishes to come after Me, he must deny himself, and take up his cross daily and follow Me.”
 (Luke 9:23)

-As I was also reading Hosea, what caught my attention is that being satisfied isn’t all that it’s cracked up to be.
+As I was also reading the prophet Hosea, what caught my attention is that being satisfied isn’t all that it’s cracked up to be.

-The prophet Hosea said, “As they had their pasture, they became satisfied, and being satisfied, their heart became proud; therefore they forgot Me.”
-(Hosea 13:6).
+Through Hosea, the Lord said, “As they had their pasture, they became satisfied, and being satisfied, their heart became proud; therefore they forgot Me.”
+(Hosea 13:6)

 They became satisfied with what they had, forgetting that it was the Lord God who saved and provided for them.
-Therefore, God brought judgment upon them (Hosea 13:7-9).
+God, therefore, brought judgment upon them (Hosea 13:7-9).

-What this story tells me is that we have to stop being settled and satisfied with second best, and start to move into the land and calling of God.
+This story tells us we have to stop being settled and satisfied with second best, or anything less than the best, and start moving into the land and calling of God.